book cover

-A novel by Laurie Foos
+A Novel by Laurie Foos

 Lauded as “the unholy love-child of Kafka and Erica Jong,” Laurie Foos lampoons the art world, middle class, and the media, while exploring the mystery of the imagination.